d-bl/GroundForge/docs/help/index.md

 Virtual tour
 ------------

 Take a walk through the various catalogues on the GroundForge website in this [screencast](https://github.com/d-bl/GroundForge/releases/download/2019-Q2/catalogues.mp4) (MP4 format, 123 MB, 2:32 min).
 You will notice that Rose ground, and many variations related to it, appears in each of the catalogues.
-Different stitches can be used with the same pair diagram to give very different results.
-Pause, rewind and slow down the video to get the most out of it.
+Different stitches for the same pair diagram yield very different results.
+Pause, rewind, and slow down the video to get the most out of it.

 Overview Tutorial
 -----------------

-In the following tutorial, we will explore a versatile ground from the [Whiting catalogue] to illustrate some basic features of GroundForge.
+In the following tutorial, we will explore a versatile ground from the [Whiting catalogue] and illustrate some basic features of GroundForge.
-Clicking on a photo in the catalogue will take you to the associated page in Mrs. Whiting's book "A lace guide for makers and collectors".
+By clicking on a photo in the catalogue, you will launch the associated page in Mrs Whiting's book *A lace guide for makers and collectors*.
-Click on the [diagram] link above the image to launch the GroundForge tool, initialized with the details of the selected Whiting ground.
+Click on the [diagram] link above the photo in the catalogue to launch the GroundForge tool, initialized with the details of the selected Whiting ground.

-For each lace ground there is a [dedicated page](../tiles.html).
+For each lace ground, there is a [dedicated page](../tiles.html).
 The page contains a prototype diagram where the ground and its stitches are defined.
 There are also two generated drawings: a working diagram (based on the International Colour Code) and a thread diagram.
 Help pages, accessible by clicking on the ![info](images/information-icon.png) image above each diagram, provide more information.